Fastiraz/whoami/README.md

 - Contribute to Exegol to add GPU support to the wrapper.
 - Setting up a private cloud for the french National Police and Gendarmerie.
 - Carrying out an intrusion test on an internal product.
+- Development of a DeFi bot using machine learning algorithms like Random Forest, Linear Regression and more...
 - Creation of a software enabling several attacks to be launched via a GUI in C# and .NET framework.
 - Creation of a self-hosted shell assistant tool.
 (EMIKO)
 - Creation of a super malware in language C with all the knowledge I have in maldev. (evasion techniques, stealer, c2...)